-Samuel Okusaga is the director and co-founder of Worth of Mouth as well as another business named Scholarly.
-He is 20 years old from South East London, studying as a Degree Apprentice for a company that is featured on FTSE top 100.
+Samuel Okusaga is the director and co-founder of Worth of Mouth as well as A tutoring business called Scholarly.
+He is 20 years old from South East London and studying as a Degree Apprentice for Pearson( an FTSE 100 company )

 During our interview, he shared some invaluable advice on how to start and sustain not one – but two businesses, whilst also studying for a degree!

 Samuel recommends that to be a successful entrepreneur, you need to be a visionary.
 By recognising the bigger picture and imposing a system that works and is sustainable, Samuel claims that “knowing your purpose and understanding where you want to go, despite others not believing in you, you can achieve anything through focusing on your goals”.

 2. Time Management

 Time management is another skill that Samuel suggests.
 He says “You have to be organised and, when setting up a business, you have to dedicate a lot of time to it.
 It may mean that you sacrifice other things to ensure your business keeps progressing”.

 An important point to highlight is when putting aside time “You need to work productively by setting up goals that are short term and long term.
 A calendar may help to keep up to date with deadlines, meetings and events”.

 Building a good relationship with people is crucial because a business cannot be a one-man team.
 Samuel says that a company is only as good as its team.

 He states “The relationships that you hold with people have to be genuine – otherwise, people will see through it.
 Therefore, having both a social and business relationship can work wonders due to the fact that people are likely to help you if they enjoy your personality”.